Nomodoro is a Mac focus timer. It supports work sessions, gentle break cues, and a simple end-of-day wrap-up.

 When you’re in flow, a sudden alarm is a context switch.
 We’re wired to reject those.
 So you click “dismiss” and keep working.
 Attention is a continuum; you can’t jump from full focus to full rest without a bridge.
 Transitions, not hard cuts, are the only way breaks actually occur.

-Pommedoro eases you toward a break instead of ambushing you.
+Nomodoro eases you toward a break instead of ambushing you, then helps you close the loop on what you actually did.

 Phase 1: Escalating Awareness

-In the last five minutes of a work session, soft teal gradients appear along the edges of all your screens.
+In the last five minutes of a work session, soft gradients appear along the edges of all your screens.
 They fade in and out slowly.
-Over time they become more frequent and intense (e.g. every 60s down to every 2s, opacity from ~15% to ~75%).
+Over time they become more frequent and intense, from roughly one flash per minute down to a steady final pulse.
 Your peripheral vision has been processing the change for five minutes before the break screen appears.

 Phase 2: The Break Screen

-At zero, the screen becomes a full teal overlay—not a dialog you dismiss, but the screen itself.
+At zero, the screen becomes a full-screen overlay, not a dialog you reflexively dismiss.
 It suggests concrete actions: “Stretch your neck and shoulders,” “Step outside for a minute of fresh air,” “Unclench your jaw and relax your shoulders.”
-You can mark a suggestion done, skip it, or permanently dismiss ones that don’t fit.
+You can mark a suggestion done, skip it, or permanently dismiss ones that do not fit.
 A 5-minute break countdown runs in the background.

 Why This Works

 The gradient approach uses the same channel as your focus: your visual field.
-Pommedoro gradually joins your environment instead of competing with it via alarm or modal.
+Nomodoro gradually joins your environment instead of competing with it via alarm or modal.
 By break time, your brain has already been transitioning.
-Actionable suggestions (“do X”) give you a real context to switch into, instead of a vague “take a break.”
+Actionable suggestions give you a real context to switch into, and the closeout flow catches the work state that would otherwise stay loose in your head.

 Features